 The approval of the minutes will occur at the next meeting giving the Board time to review the changes that have been implemented.

-The Planning and Zoning workshops are being well attended and there are several more scheduled for Thursday’s.
+The Planning and Zoning workshops relative to the Zoning Code draft changes are being well attended and there are several more scheduled for the next two Thursday eveings.
 Everyone is welcome to attend.

-There being no further business, a motion was made by Member Palen and seconded by Vice Chair Condon.
+There being no further business, a motion was made by Member Palen and seconded by Vice Chair Condon to adjourn the meeting.
 The Board having been polled resulted in the unanimous affirmation of said motion.
 The Zoning Board of Appeals meeting adjourned at 9:00 p.m.

 Respectfully Submitted,